cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 Recommended internet connection speed is at least 768 KB/s (6 Mb/s) for uploads.

   * **Make sure you are pushing only needed files.**
-  By default cf will push all the contents of the current working directory.
+  By default, `cf push` will push all the contents of the current working directory.
 Make sure you are pushing only the directory for your application.
 If your application is too large, or if it has many small files, Cloud Foundry may time out during the upload.
 To reduce the number of files you are pushing, ensure that you push only the directory for your application, and remove unneeded files or use the `.cfignore` file to [specify excluded files](prepare-to-deploy.html#exclude).